Tomatoes are best when you grow them within your yard, and they taste exactly delicious and juicy and smell good.

 The first size mentioned will grow of up to 3 ft. tall only which is ideal for growing in containers while the latter gets huge like a maximum of 6ft. tall.

 Tomatoes are also prone to germinate and to a number of diseases that may or may not be a problem in the area where you are in.
-Just to be safe, grow a tomato plant that is either V (verticillium) or F (fusarium) resistance.
-In this way, you know that the tomato you are growing is a disease-resistance.

 - Completely moisten the seed-starting mix formula